Are swallowing problems common in Parkinson’s disease?

 The speech-swallow therapist can teach you many exercises to improve the movement of your speaking and swallowing muscles.

-Finally, if your speech therapist is really good, he/she can start special training sessions such as Expiratory Muscle Strength Training (EMST) or Lee Silverman Speech Therapy (LSVT) or LOUD therapy.
-These specialized training sessions are extremely useful in improving voice and decreasing the risk of aspiration in patients with Parkinson’s disease.
+Finally, if your speech therapist is an expert, he/she can start special training sessions.
+These training sessions will include exercises such as Expiratory Muscle Strength Training (EMST) or Lee Silverman Speech Therapy (LSVT) or LOUD therapy.
+These specialized training sessions are tremendously helpful in improving voice and decreasing the risk of Aspiration in patients with Parkinson’s disease.

 Can you give me a few tips and tricks to prevent aspiration?